-153. WFP will expand its partnerships with new donors, financial institutions and the private sector to maximize the impact of interventions by pursuing joint, predictable multi-year fundraising opportunities in support of common priorities.
+156. WFP will expand its partnerships with new donors, financial institutions and the private sector to maximize the impact of interventions by pursuing joint, predictable multi-year fundraising opportunities in support of common priorities.
+In the event of funding shortfalls, WFP Burundi will prioritize life-saving assistance over support for resilience building activities; non-earmarked funding will take precedence for crisis response.
 Given the Government's growing interest in and financial contribution towards the national HGSF programme, WFP will reinforce its joint fundraising and advocacy efforts with the Government, including by using WFP's Emerging Donor Matching Fund for multilateral contributions.
-In the event of funding shortfalls, WFP will prioritize life-saving assistance.